plantinformatics/pretzel-documentation-website/docs/Basic-Functions/Search-tab.md

 ### VCF Search inputs
 !!!note

-    Only full names will be accepted by the feature search and there needs to be an exact match including capitalisation.
-Most features are usually stored in its capitalised format.
+    Only full names will be accepted by the feature search, and there needs to be an exact match including capitalisation.
+Most features are stored in their capitalised format.

 Once the feature names have been inputted into the search box.
 Please press the search button to view the search results.